 Outdoor: Arboretum Stewardship, Backpacking, Land/Sea and Land/Sea Leadership, Outdoor Leadership (.4 units), River Canoeing, Rock Climbing, Wilderness First Aid and CPR, Snowshoeing, Mountain Biking

 Varsity Sports: Athletes who complete 4 varsity seasons will be awarded the full PE unit

 Full Unit: Care and Treatment of Injuries, Nutrition, and Senior Individualized Projects

 Independent study activity credit is possible for any activity that is not offered on the course schedule, and for which the student has a certified instructor.
 All independent studies will need a faculty supervisor and approval by the chair.

 Academic Physical Education classes

 One academic, full-unit class is offered each quarter through the PE department.
 These classes are recommended for students interested in coaching, athletics, fitness, or leadership.
-Either PED 205 or 210 are required for the Health Studies Concentration.

 Physical Education courses